ryanbaumann/NMEA_GPS_Server/README.md

 ## NMEA GPS Server, written in Python

 ## Purpose
 Receive real-time GPS NMEA messages over a network to a server.
 Project the coordinates to local from WGS84 into a local coordinate system.
 Store results in a database.
-Scope - GPGGA NMEA messages only.
+Scope - NMEA GPGGA NMEA messages only.

 ## Building